datastax/spark-cassandra-connector/README.md

 Features:

+ - Compatible with vanilla Apache Cassandra 2.x and DataStax Enterprise 4.5
  - Exposes Cassandra tables as Spark RDDs
  - Map table rows to CassandraRow objects or tuples
  - Customizable object mapper for mapping rows to objects of user-defined classes